 How it Feels to Be at Preikestolen

-The Pulpit Rock hike ends when you finally get to the top of the cliff.
+The Pulpit Rock hike ends when you finally reach the cliff’s top.
 You can spend about an hour on it, just admiring the spectacular views over the Lysefjord and taking photographs for memories.

 Safety at the Pulpit Rock